NFL News: 2013 First Round Quarterback EJ Manuel Retires After Five Seasons

 Some players end up lasting more than two decades in the NFL before calling it a career, but there are others who simply can’t get there.
 On Monday, Kansas City Chiefs backup quarterback EJ Manuel announced he was going to retire from the game of football after just five seasons in the league.
-Manuel was selected in the first round of the 2013 NFL Draft and once seen as the future franchise quarterback of the Buffalo Bills.
+Manuel was selected in the first round of the 2013 NFL Draft and was once seen as the future franchise quarterback of the Buffalo Bills.

 NFL.com reported that Manuel’s retirement was already confirmed and in place with the league as far as the NFL Transactions report goes.